Dynasty Tactics 2: Gameplay

 Mystics: If visited, the Mystic will help the player by offering advice, different items, and additional Tactics.

 Town square: When an officer visits a town square, battle advice will be given, his or her stats will increase, or an enemy bandit unit will be created somewhere on the map.
-Bandit units are usually weak, and provide decent experience if defeated.
+Bandit units are usually weak and provide decent experience if defeated.

-Players are evaluated at the end of a battle, based on special criteria.
+Players are evaluated at the end of a battle based on special criteria.

 Tactics can now be chained, being consecutively executed in a single turn.
 Within a Chain Tactic, each accomplished tactic will increase the chance that the next will succeed.

 Strategists can perform two separate commands, which are the Order Chain and Link commands.

 Order Chain: When this command is used, the strategist will sacrifice 5 morale to affect allied officers within a certain area.
 If in range, then the allied officer's hands will glow blue, and he or she can perform a chain tactic, providing the conditions are fulfilled before the chain continues.
 The effects of an Order Chain command will wear off if the allied officer is attacked.

 Link: Returning feature from previous title.
 After this command is ordered, the next allied tactic performed on a different target will activate the tactic that was linked.
-This allows the player to achieve tactical combos on enemy officers that aren't next to each other, and increase the chance of success and damage for the linked tactic.
+This allows the player to achieve tactical combos on enemy officers who aren't next to each other and increase the chance of success and damage for the linked tactic.
 However, if the enemy that was linked has a turn before an allied officer performs a tactic, the link is broken.

+Reception

-ReceptionDynasty Tactics 2 was met with positive reception, albeit slightly less than the first game.
+Dynasty Tactics 2 was met with positive reception, albeit slightly less than the first game.
 GameRankings gave it a score of 75.81%, while Metacritic gave it 78 out of 100.